 Important Things to Know

 P.E. kits are expected to always be in school.

 In the winter months P.E. lessons will be outside, so it is worthwhile having a grey tracksuit.

 Children who do not have their P.E. kit in school will be doing PE in their uniform or in one of our spare P.E. kits.

 Please avoid sending your child to school wearing earrings on P.E. days.

-English, Maths and Spellings homework will be set every Friday to be handed in on a Wednesday.
+English and Maths homework will be set every Thursday to be handed in on the following Wednesday.